zeitwert/fm-server/src/main/ui/README.md

 ## Development

-Comunas UI is a single page TypeScript, React, Mobx-State-Tree application and can be built with yarn.
+Zeitwert UI is a single page TypeScript, React, Mobx-State-Tree application and can be built with yarn.

 Some commands: